xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 val merge: IObservable<'a> -> IObservable<'a> -> IObservable<'a>
 ```

 This is useful for when trying to combine and simplify events.
-For example, in the previous example, if a consumer didn’t care about specifically dancing to slow or fast songs, both the song events could be combined into a single `justDance` event:
+For example, in the previous example, if a consumer didn't care about specifically dancing to slow or fast songs, both the song events could be combined into a single `justDance` event:

 ``` F#
 > // Combine two song events